 At Ohio Wesleyan, how do we refer to professors and departments?
 When do we capitalize the word “university”?
 Do we use a comma before the last item in a series?

 The Ohio Wesleyan University Style Guide answers these and other questions when you’re writing about OWU.
-And if the answer to your question isn’t here, the staff at the Office of University Communications will be happy to help.
+If the answer to your question isn’t here, the Office of University Communications is happy to help.

 See ampersand, degrees, months, states, and time.